-In addition to imaging lipid-rich brain structures, such as myelin, and its degeneration due to diseases, such as multiple sclerosis, SRS has now been shown to enable label-free biophysical/biochemical characterizations of pathological Amyloid-β deposits for Alzheimer’s research.
+In addition to imaging lipid-rich brain structures, such as myelin, and its degeneration due to diseases, such as multiple sclerosis, it has now been shown that SRS can characterize label-free biophysical/biochemical pathological Amyloid-β deposits for Alzheimer’s research.
 More importantly, SRS is sensitive to protein secondary structure and misfolding, one of the key mechanisms underlying several neurodegenerative diseases .

 CARS and SRS microscopy is increasingly being used to follow the uptake and distribution of pharmaceuticals in cells and tissues.
-Even the metabolism of administered compounds can be studied, opening up entirely new perspectives for the study of drug modes of action.
-Coherent Raman scattering is also emerging as a versatile tool for quality control of pharmaceutical formulations, allowing for high-resolution, label-free imaging of active pharmaceutical ingredients (APIs) and excipients to determine their spatial distribution on tablet surfaces or in powder formulations.
+Even the metabolism of administered compounds can be studied based on vibrational spectra, opening up entirely new perspectives for the study of drug modes of action.
+CRS is also emerging as a versatile tool for quality control of pharmaceutical formulations, allowing for high-resolution, label-free imaging of active pharmaceutical ingredients (APIs), and excipients to determine their spatial distribution on tablet surfaces or in powder formulations.
 Interestingly, even different API polymorphs can be distinguished spectrally .
-Some of these new label-free procedures are already replacing previous cumbersome electron microscopy procedures.
+Some of these new label-free procedures are already replacing previous cumbersome ones done with electron microscopy.

 SRS and CARS, often in conjunction with two-photon-excited autofluorescence and second-harmonic generation, provide a versatile toolbox for studying tissue physiology and pathology.
-Early and sensitive detection for a wide spectrum of cancers, neurodegenerative diseases , and fibrosis , among many others, has been demonstrated.
-First studies are beginning to show how deep learning algorithms can aid in SRS-based tissue classification and diagnostics .
+Early and sensitive detection for a wide spectrum of cancers [4,5,6], neurodegenerative diseases , and fibrosis , among many others, has been demonstrated.
+First studies are beginning to show how deep learning algorithms can aid in CRS-based tissue classification and diagnostics .

 Label-free fingerprinting of various cell and tissue phenotypes has been demonstrated .
-Exciting applications for cell and gene therapy are expected in the near future.
+Exciting applications for cell and gene therapy are expected to arise in the near future.
 Even label-free high-content screening applications are on the horizon.

 - Following the distribution of tagged compounds (drugs, fatty acids, nutrients, metabolites, …) in cells and tissues.
 An example in lipid biology that could not be studied previously by any other means demonstrated the aberrant subcellular localization of unhealthy saturated fatty acids, and the restoring effects of healthy unsaturated ones found, for example, in fish oil .
-Even the metabolism (cleavage, etc.) of tagged compounds can be followed via changes in the tag’s SRS spectra.

 - Observing local protein synthesis in the dendritic spines of neurons, one of the proposed key steps in memory formation.